 What’s the problem?

-There are two distinctly different drainage systems available to most households for unwanted water to discharge into.
-One is situated at the bottom of the fall pipes from our guttering which runs untreated into rivers, and the other is connected to the main sewerage system and treatment plants.
+There are two distinctly different drainage systems available to most households.
+One is for waste water from toilets, sinks, washing machines and dishwashers to discharge into.
+This water ultimately gets treated.
+The other is situated at the bottom of the fall pipes from our guttering for rainwater.
+This water runs untreated into rivers.

-They have different jobs, and must not be mixed up.
-Unfortunately, many thousands of houses do have these systems mixed up and this is called a misconnection.
+They have different jobs, they are totally separate systems, and must not be mixed up.
+Unfortunately, many thousands of houses do have these systems mixed up.
+This is called a misconnection.

 Why does it matter?